syncfusion-content/winui-docs/winui/Chart/DataMarkers/Label.md

 ---
 layout: post
 title: Data Label in WinUI Chart control | Syncfusion
-description: Learn here all about Data Label feature of Syncfusion WinUI Chart control and more easily annotated with labels support.
+description: Learn here all about Data Label feature of Syncfusion WinUI Chart control and how to annotate it more easily with labels support.
 platform: WinUI
 control: Chart
 documentation: ug